hamed9898/max4bot/README.md

 # HALIX 9000

-A multipurpose Telegram bot based on plugins run by the @LibreLabucm association.
+A multipurpose Telegram bot run by the @LibreLabucm association.
+Services are provided in separated plugins.

 <!--You can contact it trough its username [@Halix9000Bot](http://telegram.me/Halix9000Bot).-->